Search

 Itinerary Fact Details

-We will leave Dharapani and walk through a forest of pine and fir trees.
+You will leave Dharapani and walk through a forest of pine and fir trees.
 The fresh mountain air will make the trek enjoyable.
-As we walk, we will see Annapurna II and Lamjung Himal.
-After a few hours, we will reach Bagarchhap.
-The trail will then take us to Timang.
-From Timang, we will continue trekking through rhododendron and pine forests.
-We will pass by Thanchowk, a quiet village with Buddhist chortens.
+As you walk, you will see Annapurna II and Lamjung Himal.
+After a few hours, you will reach Bagarchhap.
+The trail will then take you to Timang.
+From Timang, you will continue trekking through rhododendron and pine forests.
+You will pass by Thanchowk, a quiet village with Buddhist chortens.
 The final part of the trek will follow the river and take us to Koto.

 Itinerary Details